 The character of Gretchen was inspired in the first place by a real-life story Goethe had heard of a young woman who was seduced and abandoned, who killed her illegitimate child, was condemned to death, and whose repentant lover joined her in prison to share her fate.
 In what important way does this scene differ from the original incident?
 Having been either directly or indirectly responsible for the death of her mother, brother, and baby, Gretchen has gone insane with guilt.
 As she sings madly in her prison cell, she blends the classical myth of Tereus and Procne (which involves cannibalism and rape) with a similar Germanic tale in which the victim is turned into a bird.
 In whose voice is she singing?

 Who does she think is coming when she hears Faust and Mephistopheles enter?
 How does she speak differently than she might have if her madness did not prevent her from recognizing Faust, and how does that create a powerful effect on him?
 What has she learned that she did not understand earlier that explains why he seduced her?
 European brides wear wreaths of flowers on their wedding day to symbolize their unbroken virginity, so the torn wreath symbolizes her fall from virtue.
 Gretchen imagines that someone else has stolen and killed her baby, and complains of the sensational street ballads that are being composed about her crime.
 What evidence is there that Gretchen, though mad, has recovered much of her sensitivity to evil?
 In what way does line 4490 say more than Gretchen intends?
 At what point does she seem to emerge from her madness into relative sanity?
 When she imagines that she can still see Valentine's blood on Faust's hand Goethe is of course alluding to the famous scene in which Shakespeare's Lady Macbeth, guiltily sleepwalking, imagines that Duncan's blood is still staining her hands (Macbeth, Act V, Scene 1, ll.
 39-59).
 Why does she feel that she has to be buried "a little aside" from her mother and brother?
 How are you affected by her mad vision of seeing her baby still struggling in the pond?
-Although Faust never proposed to her, he has obviously been dreaming of wedlock since she fantasizes that the next day is to be her wedding day.
+Although Faust never proposed to her, she has obviously been dreaming of wedlock since she fantasizes that the next day is to be her wedding day.
 The theme of the tragic young woman wed to death is a very old motif, going back at least to the ancient Greeks, with Sophocles' Antigone being a classic example.
 Where the translation says "My veil!" (line 4583), she actually says "My [bridal] wreath!"
-See the above explanation of bridal wreaths to understand what she means.
+The original has more directly sexual connotations..
 As she imagines her own execution, she is finally saved--why?
 What is her final reaction toward Faust?
 What is the meaning of her last cry as she ascends into Heaven?
 How many different interpretations can you give it?

 This scene's setting in the Elysian Fields is similar to setting of the Prologue in Heaven, since both are antiquated, unbelievable versions of heaven used for their symbolic rather than their religious value.
 This part of the play was written under the powerful influence of Goethe's conversion to classicism at the very time when many romantics were turning away from it.
 He divided Part II of Faust into five acts like a classical drama (Part I had been modelled on Shakespeare's looser structure) and introduced into it many figures from Greek and Roman antiquity.
 What does it mean that both a Christian and a pagan heaven can exist in the same play?
 Accompanied by the mythical Aeolian harps of antiquity (carved stones which produced music when the wind blew through them), Ariel--a spirit from Shakespeare's The Tempest--helps to revive Faust after his traumatic experience of Part I. Since he has done nothing to deserve this, such as repenting his evil deeds, why do you suppose it happens?
 What does it tell us about Goethe's beliefs?
 His dramatic intentions?
 The river Lethe in classical mythology was the boundary between life and Hades, the land of the dead.
 Here its function is quite different, influenced by Dante Alighieri's use of it in the opening of the Purgatorio, where saved souls wash away their sins in a sort of post-mortem baptism.
 The racketing sound of Phoebus Apollo's chariot, drawing the sun over the horizon, is as old-fashioned, creaky, and implausible as the cosmological opening of the Prologue in Heaven.
 Rather than repenting, what does Faust vow to do when he reawakens?
 Compare the passage on the rising sun in lines 4695-4714 with the earlier passage on the setting sun in lines 1074-1099.
 What are the major differences?
 What are the similarities?